JoshuaFrancisco/Spacecraft/README.md

 !['Step 1.1'](https://cdn.discordapp.com/attachments/185652814645690368/704954988102811728/step_1.1.png)

 #### 2.)
-Create a new Class naming it whatever in this instance I am creating a _projectiles which will create a .ccp and .h file in a src and include folder
+Create a new class naming it whatever in this instance I am creating a projectiles class which will create a .cpp and .h file in a src and include folder which we can be seen on the left where the project Manager is

 !['Step 2'](https://cdn.discordapp.com/attachments/185652814645690368/704956241083891752/step2.png)